gabrsil/next-rescript-site/README.md

 # What is this ?

-This is a project of my personal website, using the tecnologies Rescript-Reactjs with next NextJs.
+This is a project of my personal website, using the tecnologies Rescript-Reactjs with next.

 # Goals
 - [ ] Don't drop it